aandr26/AWS-SAP-C01-Study-Guide/docs/3_Networking/3b_Advanced_VPC_Networking/VPNS.md

     * (3.)
 Direct Connect routes learned from BGP
     * (4.)
 Statically configured VPN route.
     * (5.)
 VPN routes learned from BPG
+  * Quick to set up (possibly under an hour)
+  * Virtual Private Gateway:
+    * Actually physical
+  * Max throughput of ~ 1.25Gbps
+  * Latency considerations - inconsistent, public internet
+  * Hourly cost, GB out cost, data cap (on premises)
+  * Can be used as a backup for Direct Connect.
+  * Can be used ontop of Direct Connect for security, providing encryption.